PaulSteffen-betclic/innovaxion-prompt-get-data/README.md

 ## How to use it

 ### Setup (do it only 1 time)
-1. If you're note in the directory of the project, head back over to the command line and navigate to your `innovaxion-prompt-get-data` folder.
+1. If you're not in the directory of the project, head back over to the command line and navigate to your `innovaxion-prompt-get-data` folder.
 2. Create a virtual environment with all the required dependencies:
    `conda env create -f environment.yml`
 3. Add a folder within your `innovaxion-prompt-get-data` folder called `.streamlit`.